Trey314159/TextCat/README.md

     =\_v_/=
            Perl

-This is an update to the Perl version of the TextCat language guesser utility, adding UTF-8 support, new language models for longer texts and for Wikipedia search queries, language model caching for better line-by-line processing, other performance improvements, etc.
+This is an update to the Perl version of the TextCat language guesser utility, adding UTF-8 support, new language models for longer texts and for Wikipedia search queries, language model caching for better line-by-line processing, other performance improvements, additional command line parameters, etc.

 See [http://odur.let.rug.nl/~vannoord/TextCat/](http://odur.let.rug.nl/~vannoord/TextCat/) for the original Perl version.